rtp-book/project/README.md

 ## React to Python
 ### Part III Project Code

+This repository contains source code files for React to Python Part 3

 The [main branch](https://github.com/rtp-book/project) of the project code has the finished project.
 Other branches have versions of the code that reflect the progress in each chapter of the book as follows:

 - [Step 1](https://github.com/rtp-book/project/tree/step01) - Environment Setup